accordproject/techdocs/docs/cicero-tutorial.md

 Using your terminal `cd` into the directory that contains the template you would like to test.
 In the example below we use the `helloworld` template.

 Use the `cicero parse` command to load a template from a directory on disk and then use it to parse input text, echoing the result of parsing.
-By default the file `sample.txt` if parsed.
+By default the file `sample.txt` is parsed.
 If the input text is valid the parsing result will be a JSON serialized instance of the Template Model:

 For the template in `grammar/template.tem`: